 .
 Yielding a database of over 5,000 data points, let's compare Firstrade vs OptionsHouse.

-Looking at both brokers, first we will take a look at the commission rates for both placing regular stock and options trades.
-Firstrade and OptionsHouse both cost $4.95 per trade.
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+Firstrade and OptionsHouse have equal fees for trading stocks (equities), $4.95 per trade.
 For options trading, both Firstrade and OptionsHouse charge the same base fee of $4.95.
-Each contract then costs $0.65 at Firstrade and $0.50 at OptionsHouse for a difference in price of $0.15 per contract.
-It should be noted that not every broker uses a flat rate stock trade fee structure, so it is important to read the full commission notes (head over to any online brokerage review
+Option contracts are pricier at Firstrade, costing $0.65 versus $0.50 at OptionsHouse.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-OptionsHouse offers virtual trading while Firstrade does not.
-For mobile trading, Firstrade offers the iPhone App and Android App while OptionsHouse offers the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts and Debit Cards are available to clients of Firstrade while OptionsHouse offers clients none of these.
-On the whole, when it comes to tools, research, and trading on the go, OptionsHouse was rated for Best in Class - Mobile Trading in 2014, while Firstrade was rated for none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+OptionsHouse has virtual trading, Firstrade doesn't.
+Taking a look at mobile trading, Firstrade offer clients access to an iPhone App and Android App while OptionsHouse has an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts and Debit Cards are offered by Firstrade while OptionsHouse offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading in 2017, while Firstrade was rated none of these.

 Overall, OptionsHouse comes out on top with 4.00 stars over Firstrade's 3.50 stars.